Azure/azure-webpubsub/docs/concepts/overview.md

 Azure Web PubSub Service provides an easy way to publish/subscribe messages using simple [WebSocket](https://tools.ietf.org/html/rfc6455) connections.
 1. Client can be written in any language having WebSocket support
-1. Both text and binary messags are supported within one connection
+1. Both text and binary messages are supported within one connection
 1. A simple protocol for clients to do publish directly
 1. The service manages the WebSocket connections for you